Brett Davies Clay Pigeon Shooter

 – Fibre Only

-Don’t fall for the bigger better, apart from a bruise you won’t gain much.
-Don’t forget, make sure that you have some steel shot if you plan on shooting any ducks and other wildfowl.
+Don’t fall for the bigger, better; apart from a bruise, you won’t gain much.
+Don’t forget to bring some steel shot if you plan to shoot any ducks or other wildfowl.

 The Shooters Are Not The Most Important People There.

-Always be respectful to the team running the day you are attending, if it wasn’t for them you wouldn’t be shooting.
+Always be respectful to the team running the day you are attending.
+If it weren’t for them, you wouldn’t be shooting.
 It takes a lot of blood, sweat and tears to run a shoot, so manners go a long way.
-Make a mental note of how many birds you have shot and where they have landed on a drive, as you might get asked by a keen picker up, once the drive has finished.
+Make a mental note of how many birds you have shot and where they have landed on a drive, as you might get asked by a keen picker-up once the drive has finished.

 Everyone Misses, So Don’t Worry.

-If you feel as though you need some help then seek the aid of an experienced game shooting coach, out in the field or at a shooting school.
+If you feel as though you need some help, then seek the aid of an experienced game shooting coach, out in the field or at a shooting school.
 Keep in mind that if you give an experienced coach enough time to work with you, you will learn to shoot well.
-And like riding a bike you won’t forget it and it will help you enjoy your shooting even more.
-Practice between seasons, don’t just assume that you can go from season to season without practicing.
+And like riding a bike, you won’t forget it, and it will help you enjoy your shooting even more.
+Practice between seasons; don’t just assume you can go from season to season without practising.
 Look out for the ever more popular simulated game days, if you are new to game shooting use them as experience before graduating to the real thing.
-Find a local shooting ground with a tower so you can practice driven targets.
+Find a local shooting ground with a tower to practice driven targets.

 Keep yourself safe and sharp.